-The Access to Home Program permits LPAs budget up to ten percent (10%) of the program award for eligible project delivery costs, which are limited soft costs incurred by the LPA for the repairs or improvements to a specific building or participant.
-While costs must be incurred and attributed to a specific project, they do not have to fall within a per project funding limit, as long as the LPA does not exceed the maximum overall program cap.
-Project Delivery Costs must represent actual billing and time, not a flat rate for internal staff costs.
+The Access to Home Program permits LPAs to incur limited project delivery costs, which are soft costs incurred by the LPA for the repairs or improvements to a specific building or participant.
 LPAs may consider the following project delivery costs for reimbursement to specific projects:

-- Mileage for LPA program staff who perform project oversight. - Fees for filing the Property Maintenance Declaration (PMD). - Attorney fees related to a specific project. - Health and safety testing costs, such as lead testing and clearances; and - Staff costs directly associated with a project such as: - applicant intake and determining eligibility, - o conducting site visits, - o completing the scope of work, and - o preparation of documents, such as executed contracts, contractor invoices.
+- Mileage for LPA program staff who perform project oversight; - Fees for filing the Property Maintenance Declaration (PMD); - Attorney fees related to a specific project; - Health and safety testing costs, such as lead testing and clearances; and - Staff costs directly associated with a project such as: - applicant intake and determining eligibility, - o conducting site visits, - $\circ\hspace{0.1in}$ completing the scope of work, and - $\circ\hspace{0.4cm}$ preparation of documents, such as executed contracts, contractor invoices.